derek-yunhao-li/NELC1330-5170_2026Fall/README.md

-Course website for AKKD110/AKKD500 Elementary Akkadian I, Fall 2024 at Yale University
+Website for discussion sections of NELC 1330/5170 Beginnings of Business (Fall 2026) at Yale University